 In the thick of my Blue Period, I had begun travelling again, more independently.
 I was resigned to life seemingly barring me from the conventional life plan.
-Perhaps I needed to learn how to be truly immune to becoming attached.
+And I thought, perhaps I needed to learn how to be truly immune to becoming attached.

 It was the middle of typhoon season, and the skies were still foreboding.
 So the hostel was quiet.
 Travellers were mostly only passing through.
 There was a European couple who kept to themselves, and an elderly couple doing Southeast Asia the way millennials do.
-They have waited for much longer than I, for the advances that make it possible to travel this way.
+And I thought, they have waited for much longer than I, for the advances that make it easy to travel this way.

-I suppose it was good that way.
+I suppose it was good that way, for the hostel to be quiet.
 At least I was only one little step out of my comfort zone, rather than several big ones straight away.

 It helped that the Yellow Doors was reassuringly decent and clean.

-As an introvert as well as somewhat socially challenged (yes, the two are separate things), it is not so much that introverts dislike social situations per se, although a lot of even enjoyable kinds are draining.
+As an introvert as well as somewhat socially challenged (yes, the two are separate things), it is not so much that I dislike social situations per se.
+Although it’s true that even enjoyable kinds of social situations are draining.

-It is that when unpleasant social situations occur, the effort of managing that, the assertiveness required – it’s just effort piled on effort.
-It’s simply easier to, er, eliminate the risk.
+It is that when unpleasant social situations occur, the effort of managing that – the assertiveness required – it’s just effort piled on effort.
+It’s simply easier to eliminate that risk.

-The landing memorial commemorates the arrival of General MacArthur near the turning point of World War II in the Pacific.
-There is a pleasant seaside park at this memorial for just chilling around.
+The MacArthur landing memorial commemorates the arrival of General MacArthur near the turning point of World War II in the Pacific.
+There is a pleasant seaside park at this memorial, perfect for just chilling.
 The pose of the statues is based on a famous photograph of the landing event.

-Today we are accustomed to view with utmost suspicion, the arrival of foreign militaries ostensibly coming to liberate the population from oppression.
-Especially those from the USA.
-Indeed it is rare for any nation to go to the expense of a military effort without any expectation of gain for their own land.
+Today, we are accustomed to view with utmost suspicion, the arrival of foreign militaries ostensibly coming to liberate the population from oppression.
+Especially from the USA.
+And certainly in the Philippines.
+Indeed, it is rare for any nation to go to the expense of a military effort without any expectation of gain for their own land.

 However, Filipinos seem to view this particular event as a genuine deliverance.
-A time when a general made a promise to a nation menaced by Japanese occupation, and the universe allowed him to keep it.
+A time when a general made a promise to a nation menaced by Japanese occupation, and the universe allowed him to keep his honour.

 San Juanico bridge is the longest bridge in the Philippines which connect two islands.
 It links the island of Leyte – where Tacloban is – and the adjacent island of Samar.

-I took some time to look about this bridge since I passed it to get to the next attraction near Tacloban:
+I took some time to look about this bridge since I passed it to get to the next attraction near Tacloban, Marabut.

 On the opposite of Tacloban, across the sea channel, is the Marabut coastline on the island of Samar.
 Scattered in this body of water are rocky islets that seem to bloom out over the water.
 Tidal movements wear away the rocks across the tidal range in a gradient, which create the dramatic overhangs.

-My favourite one was an islet that had (for some reason) a bit of stray vegetation jutting out that looked like a man about to jump to the next islet!
+My favourite one was an islet that had a bit of stray vegetation jutting out that looked like a man about to jump to the next islet!

-The boat tour I arranged from the hostel linked me to the recreation desk of one of the many resorts lining the coastline.
+The hostel linked me to the recreation desk of one of the many resorts lining the coastline for the boat tour.
 I had the boat to myself (although a couple of resort dogs tried to mooch their way onboard).

 The tide turns without drama

-It is something else when your default has been something different – and instead of staying there, you’re jumping ship to a new default.
+But it is quite another matter when your default has been something different.
+And instead of staying there, you’re jumping ship to a new default.

 And you might say that I have toddled back.